kylenoad/plantapp/readme.md

 ### Option 1: Run locally with test data
 Follow the setup steps above to create and seed the database.
 This will simulate a year’s worth of realistic soil moisture data, which you can then view in the dashboard.
-To run the frontend, navigare to the frontend folder and run npm run dev.
+To run the frontend, navigate to the frontend folder and run npm run dev.

 ### Option 2: Run on a Raspberry Pi with the sensor
 To collect live data from the soil moisture sensor, copy the following files to your Raspberry Pi: